Dental Insurance in India : All You Need to Know

-What Is Dental Health Insurance?
+What is Dental Health Insurance?

 Most health insurance policies do not cover dental treatments because they are considered pre-planned and cosmetic.
 However, if any dental treatment is required due to an accidental injury or illness and is recommended by doctors as part of the treatment, the medical expenses are covered by insurers.